Bands (Italian Army irregulars): Characteristics

 Locally recruited bands were employed in the conquest of Italian Libya from 1911 to the 1930s.
 Their Somali counterparts played an important role in Italian Somaliland during the 1920s.
-In Italian Somaliland, the Italians also employed Dubats; levies that were maintained on a permanent basis and were better trained and equipped than the Banda.
-During the guerrilla war that continued in Ethiopia after the 1936 Italian invasion, Banda were recruited amongst groups collaborating with the Italian regime.
+In "Somalia italiana", the Italians also employed Dubats; levies that were maintained on a permanent basis and were better trained and equipped than the Banda.
+During the guerrilla war that continued in Ethiopia after the 1936 Italian invasion, Bande were recruited amongst groups collaborating with the Italian regime.
 One of the best known of these was the Gruppo Bande irregolari "Uollo Ambassel" in northern Ethiopia.

 While most Bande were recruited in the Italian colonies in Africa, many units bearing this designation were also created as auxiliaries during the Second World War in Albania and in the occupied territories of the former Kingdom of Yugoslavia.
 The other branches of the Italian armed forces and corps created Bande.
 The Banda n° 9 della Marin, formed of Serbs, Croats, Slovenes and local young Italians from Dalmatia, was established in Zara under the control of the Regia Marina (Italian Royal Navy).
 These naval auxiliaries fought side by side with a company from the Reggimento San Marco from 1941 to 1943.

 After the fall of Asmara the group (reduced to just 176 soldiers) did guerrilla war for many months.